lizaodawn/IMMARKUS-wiki-clone/07-Exporting-Data.md

 Click and download **Annotations**.
  1. **Annotation Data**: export all annotations as a flat list in the [W3C Web Annotation](https://www.w3.org/TR/annotation-model/) JSON-LD format (JSON for Linked Data, a specification for encoding contextualized meaning into JSON documents.).
  2. **Annotations and Images**: generates one Excel file with multiple worksheets.
 Each worksheet is for each top-level (parent) entity class.
-Each metadata property is exported as a column.
-The first column contains the image snippet.
+Each property is exported as a column followed by the image snippet, the file name, the annotation ID and the time the annotation was created.

 ![Screenshot (547)](https://github.com/rsimon/immarkus/assets/128056738/6eb1008a-7876-4bac-93e7-2ac2b806c48c)